astronomer/airflow-guides/guides/logging.md

 - Copy the entire contents of `airflow_local_settings.py` from the `config_templates` directory into `log_config.py`.
 Change the variable name called `DEFAULT_LOGGING_CONFIG` to `LOGGING_CONFIG`.

 - Inside `airflow.cfg`, locate the environmental variable called `LOGGING_CONFIG_CLASS`, inside the Airflow Core settings.
-Change this to reflect the path to your new `log_config,py` file.
+Change this to reflect the path to your new `log_config.py` file.
 In most cases, this will be as such, but adapt to your own needs:

 ```python
  LOGGING_CONFIG_CLASS = airflow.config.log_config.LOGGING_CONFIG